aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/named-ranges/format-and-modify-named-ranges/_index.md

 ## **Merge Cells in the Named Range**

-Aspose.Cells provides [**Range.Merge()**](https://reference.aspose.com/cells/cpp/aspose.cells/range/merge/) method to merge the cells in the range.
+Aspose.Cells provides the **Range.Merge()** method to merge the cells in the range.
 The following example shows how to merge the individual cells of a named range.

 ```cpp
 #include <iostream>